LoversGuild/lovers_base/docs/index.rst

 lovers_base
 ===========

-This is the documentation of **lovers_base** – a library facilitating access to the person registry maintained by The Lovers' Guild.
+This is the documentation of **lovers_base** – a library facilitating access to the personal and event data maintained by Lovers' Guild.

 .. note::

     This documentation is incomplete.
-This library is intended for use only in projects developed by the Lovers' Guild.
-No stability or backwards compatibility of any kind is guaranteed.
+This library is intended for use only in projects developed by Lovers' Guild.
+No stability or backwards compatibility of any kind is guaranteed at the moment.

 Contents
 ========